What is a hand fracture?

 A hand therapist is extremely important in the rehabilitation of hand fractures.
 The therapist can fabricate a custom orthosis that provides proper positioning and allows the fracture to heal.
 Fingers become stiff very fast, and a hand therapist can instruct the patient in safe exercises that will prevent stiffness.
 The best outcome after a finger fracture is to have a fully healed fracture with a return of full-motion, strength and hand function.

-If you are struggling with a hand fracture, contact Hand in Hand Rehabilitation in Carle Place & Manhattan for a visit and let’s get you on the road to recovery.
+If you are struggling with a hand fracture, contact Hand in Hand Rehabilitation in Manhattan & Carle Place, NY for a visit and let’s get you on the road to recovery.